SOFTS-London cocoa hits record high, coffee and sugar also up

 * Prices have risen some 75% so far this year, with poor crops in Ivory Coast and Ghana — which produce two-thirds of the world's cocoa — set to lead to a third consecutive global deficit this season.

-* Dealers said the market had become technically overbought and so could suffer a short-term setback in the near future, although the overall outlook remained supportive.
+* Dealers said the market had become technically overbought and so could suffer a short-term setback in the near future.

-* "The market needs to gain a footing above 3,500 (pounds) in the immediate term to confirm a further bullish outlook," Sucden Financial said in an note.
+* "The market needs to gain a footing above 3,500 (pounds) in the immediate term to confirm a further bullish outlook," Sucden Financial said in a note.

+* Cocoa arrivals at ports in top grower Ivory Coast had reached 350,000 tonnes between Oct.
+1 and Nov.
+12, down 25% from the same period last season.

 COFFEE

-* Dealers said a favourable outlook for the 2024 harvest in top grower Brazil has helped keep a lid on the market.
+* The market has been supported by short covering by financial investors, dealers said, adding that a favourable outlook for the 2024 harvest in top grower Brazil is keeping a lid on prices.

+* There was no change on certified arabica stocks on Monday, but ICE said that 4,400 bags of Brazilian coffee were pending grading.

 SUGAR